What’s Happening with You

 - If you can’t differentiate between false and real labor - often, he or she can tell from your voice if it is the real thing or not.

-- If you are experiencing the signs on the real labor.
+- If you are experiencing the signs of real labor.

 - Talk with your health care provider about how regular your contractions should be when you call - typically, five, eight or 10 minutes apart.